 Wouldn’t these look beautiful brightening up a window or doorway?

 Looking for more Valentine’s crafts and activities for kids?
-You’ll find lots on my Valentine’s pinboard, and be sure to check out our:
+Check these:

 Get my latest e-book: Fizz, Pop, Bang!
 Playful Science and Math Activities